 3. When to review Position Descriptions for classification

-A new position is established;
+- a new position is developed;

-A position will be advertised and the position description is no longer current;
+- an existing position will be advertised and the position description is no longer current;

-The position has changed in a significant way;
+- an existing position has changed in a significant way;

-4. Updated PDs
+4. Updated Positions Descriptions

-5. Requests for classification
+5. Requests for Classification Review

-6. Requests for classification of an existing position:
+6. Requests for Classification of an Existing Position:

 Classification is not appropriate:

-As a mechanism for salary increase on the grounds of personal merit or performance
+- As a mechanism for salary increase on the grounds of personal merit or performance.

-7. Staff initiated requests:
+7. Staff Initiated Requests

 The staff member will provide:

-A copy of the current position description
+- A copy of the current position description.

-A statement advising how the current position description differs from the proposed position description
+- A statement advising how the current position description differs from the proposed position description.

-How the proposed position description meets the business and organisational goals of the unit.
+- How the proposed position description meets the business and organisational goals of the unit.

-Any other information the staff member may consider relevant to consideration of the classification of the position.
+- Any other information the staff member may consider relevant to consideration of the classification of the position.

-The nominated supervisor will provide:
+The Nominated Supervisor will provide:

-A statement confirming or not the duties required to be performed described in the proposed position description;
+- A statement confirming or not the duties required to be performed described in the proposed position description

-Including the proposed impact on the work organisation of the unit.
+- Include the proposed impact on the work organisation of the unit.

-Any additional information the nominated supervisor may consider relevant to the consideration of the classification of the position.
+- Any additional information the Nominated Supervisor may consider relevant to the consideration of the classification of the position.

 8. Classification Process

-Positions will be classified by the Classification Review Subgroup using DWM (primary) and where necessary Hay (secondary) classification methodologies.
+Positions will be classified using DWM (primary) and where necessary Hay (secondary) classification methodologies.

-In the event that the Subgroup is unable to make a decision, the matter will be referred to the Classification Review Committee which meets up to four times per year.
+If a consensus outcome cannot be reached by the Classification Review Subgroup using the primary and secondary descriptors, the classification review will be referred to the Classification Review Committee which meets up to four times per year.

-The Classification Review Subgroup/Committee may contact the nominated supervisor of the position and where relevant both the nominated supervisor and the staff member together.
+The Classification Review Subgroup/Committee may contact the Nominated Supervisor of the position and where relevant both the Nominated Supervisor and the staff member together.

 9. Effective Date of Classification